CSCfi/csc-user-guide/docs/data/Allas/allas_project_example.md

 ```
 Next Pekka describes basic information about the data in [Fairdata Qvain Light Tool](https://www.fairdata.fi/en/qvain/) and provides the two URLs (one for each file in Allas) as a Remote Resource in Qvain.
 After this the data can then be published as a dataset with a landing page and a persistent identifier.
 This way the preliminary data can be shared among colleaques using this persistent identifier.
 The dataset can also be explored via [Fairdata Etsin Service](https://www.fairdata.fi/en/etsin/) with structured information and direct access to download the files in Allas.

-More information about Fairdata Qvain Light can be found in [Fairdata Qvain Light](https://www.fairdata.fi/en/qvain/).
-The URL based Allas flavor of dataset in Fairdata Qvain Light is called _Remote Resource_.
-Pekka adds two URLs (one for each file in Allas) in to the dataset description.

 ## Act 5.
 The end ##